-A standard 6-inch Subway Turkey Breast sandwich on 9-grain whole bread is actually better for you in terms of nutritional value than a wrap sandwich.
-Loaded with turkey breast and the same number of vegetables, a regular 6-inch sandwich contains 100 fewer calories, 6 fewer grams of fat, 200 fewer mg of sodium and 10 fewer grams of carbohydrates.
-Although the wrap may seem like the logical choice if you're trying to cut back on carbs, you'd actually get fewer – as well as lower fat and calories — by sticking with the traditional 6-inch sub on whole grain bread.
+Although the wrap may seem like the logical choice if you're trying to cut back on carbs, you'd actually get fewer carbs — as well as less fat and calories — by sticking with the traditional six-inch sub on whole-grain bread.